SolaceLabs/solace-ha-docker-compose/README.md

 First, you need to obtain a message broker Docker package, which is a compressed tar archive containing a message broker Docker repository consisting of a single  message broker Docker image.

 **Solace PubSub+ Standard**: Go to [dev.solace.com/downloads](http://dev.solace.com/downloads/#vmr).
-Then select the Docker tile and choose  Standard.
-After you read and acknowledge the license agreement, an email will be sent to you with a download link to a compressed archive file called `solace-pubsub-standard-<version>-docker.tar.gz`.
+Then select the docker link from Solace PubSub+ Standard.
+You will be able to download a compressed archive file called `solace-pubsub-standard-<version>-docker.tar.gz`.

 **Solace PubSub+ Enterprise Evaluation Edition**: Go to the Downloads page of dev.solace.com.
-Then select the Docker tile and choose Enterprise Evaluation Edition.
-After you read and acknowledge the license agreement, an email will be sent to you with a download link to a compressed archive file called `solace-pubsub-evaluation-<version>-docker.tar.gz`.
+Then select the docker link from Solace PubSub+ Enterprise Evaluation Edition.
+You will be able to download a compressed archive file called `solace-pubsub-evaluation-<version>-docker.tar.gz`.

 **Solace PubSub+ Enterprise**: If you have purchased a Docker image of Solace PubSub+ Enterprise, Solace will give you information for how to download the compressed tar archive package from a secure Solace server.
 Contact [Solace Support](https://solace.com/support) if you require assistance.

-Once you have obtained a copy of the message broker package, you can upload it to a directory on your host and load the image using these two steps:
+Once you have obtained Docker package, you can upload it to a directory on your host and load the image using these steps:
 1. Start Docker and open a terminal (PowerShell for Windows).
 2. Load the image:
 ```